mogira/Ai3MS_connector_board/docs/build_guide.md

 <br />

 ## Notes
-* Silks are changed from original as below:
+* Silks are changed from the stock board as below:
     * T0 -> Thermistor
     * FAN0 -> PartsFan
     * FAN2 -> HotEndFan